The Corporate Governance Review: Russia

 Management board and the CEO (or joint CEOs)

 Statute does not prescribe the term or procedure for the appointment of members of the executive bodies.
 In view of this, the matter is governed by the company's charter.

 Independence, expertise and reputation

-In the absence of limitations in the charter, supervisory board members are generally free to simultaneously hold managerial and supervisory positions in other companies.
-The approach is entirely different for executive body members, which require express authorisation from the supervisory board to be able to combine more than one office.
+In the absence of limitations in a company charter, supervisory board members are generally free to hold managerial and supervisory positions simultaneously in other companies.
+The approach is entirely different for executive body members, who require express authorisation from the supervisory board to be able to hold more than one office.
 Additionally, there are certain specific restrictions for regulated companies.

 Remuneration of directors and senior management